nico-guba/deloitte-advantage/README.md

 - Infrastructure
 - Application
 - Presentation
-- Spring-Boot-Jar
-  Responsible for the running and building configuration of the Java artifact to run within a Java Environment.
-- Spring-Boot-Native
-  Responsible for the running and building configuration of the GraalVM native-image artifact using Spring-Native.
 - Test-Support
-  Responsible for containing any technology agnostic testing dependencies and custom testing utilities that dont rely on any spring related dependencies.
+  Responsible for containing any technology-agnostic testing dependencies and custom testing utilities that don't rely on any spring related dependencies.
-- Test-Support-Spring
+- Test-Support-lambda
-  Responsible for containing testing depedencies that help with any spring/integration testing.
+  Responsible for containing testing dependencies that help with any lambda/integration testing.

 ## Tech
 - [Spring-Boot] - Web Framework